 When public schools provide students with online courses, they are saving often large sums of money because of class sizes.
-Today, high school classes often cost the district $600 per course, where online courses only cost around $200 per course.
-Since schools do not have to pay for as many instructors because more students can be enrolled in a single online class, they save money in instructional costs, in addition to building / environmental costs.
-Some high schools have even pushed for a fully online summer program, so that energy and money is not spent on keeping the school building running, yet classes and educational needs can still be met.
+Today, high school classes often cost the district $600 per course, whereas online courses only cost around $200 per course.
+Since schools do not have to pay for as many instructors because more students can be enrolled in a single online class, they save money on instructional costs and building / environmental costs.
+Some high schools have even pushed for a fully online summer program so that energy and money are not spent on keeping the school building running, yet classes and educational needs can still be met.

 Additional Benefits and Goals

 While online learning is becoming a realistic and beneficial option for both schools and students, the NEA asserts, "Today's challenge is to ensure that information technology increases the number of educational opportunities while maintaining or enhancing the quality of those opportunities.”
 In looking to better serve students, schools are also appreciating that online courses provide more customized instruction, increased remediation, continuing education for dropouts, and additional support for home-schooled or homebound students.